wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 # Intro

-Stemming from my interest in Assembly Language, I was in search for a practical example to start exploring this language.
+Stemming from my interest in Assembly Language, I was in search of a practical example to start exploring this subterranean wilderland.
 I thought I'd write a simple ASM application to compute Fibonacci to a given number of iterations.
 I defined some criteria and restrictions for this little project and came to the following:

 - It must take a value from the command line for the number of iterations
 - It must not use the glibc standard library